 You are also responsible for enrolling in Medicare Part D Prescription Drug Coverage.
-The Plan has determined that its prescription drug coverage does not pay as much as standard Medicare Part D coverage, and is not creditable coverage.
-Therefore, if you do not have any other prescription drug coverage that pays as much as Medicare Part D, you should enroll in Medicare Part D Prescription Drug Coverage as soon as you are eligible for it.
-This will prevent you from having to pay a penalty in the form of higher Medicare premiums for Part D coverage if you decide to enroll later.
+The Plan has determined that its prescription drug coverage pays at least as much as standard Medicare Part D coverage, and is creditable coverage.
+Therefore, because you have this other prescription drug coverage that pays at least as much as Medicare Part D, you do not need to enroll in Medicare Part D Prescription Drug Coverage until you lose coverage under the Plan.
+Having creditable coverage will prevent you from having to pay a penalty in the form of higher Medicare premiums for Part D coverage when you enroll later after losing Plan coverage.